-Occupiers of properties, whether residential or business or community services (e.g. schools, churches, community halls) are notified by letter of all applications listed above.
-The extent of notification will depend on the nature of the application.
+Occupiers of properties, whether residential or business or community services (e.g. schools, churches, community halls) are notified by letter of all application categories with the exception of Non-Material Minor Amendments and Lawful Development Certificates.
+Notification by letter involves those neighbouring properties directly adjoining the application site boundary.